vclima/deblur_submit/README.md

 ## Algorithm description

 In order to compete on the Helsinki Deblur Challenge 2021 we propose a Regularization by Denoising [1] method.
-First we estimate the PSF with the given dot images at each step and then perform deconvolution using an inverse-problem frameworg with the RED (Regularization by Denoising) fixed point algorithm.
-The denoiser employed in this algorithm is a Wavelet denoiser (from Scipy) followed by a Soft Threshold, which is equivalent to performing a L1 norm regularization.
-In order to provide a better output for the OCR, we perform a contrast stretching followed by a simple threshold binarization.
+First, we estimate the PSF with the given dot images at each step and then perform deconvolution with the RED (Regularization by Denoise) fixed point algorithm.
+We combine the output of two estimates.
+The estimate of the first algorithm and the output of the RED algorithm, with Wavelet denoiser (from Scipy) followed by a Soft Threshold, projected onto the L1 ball (proximal function of the Linf norm), which is equivalent to performing a Linf regularization.
+In order to provide a better output for the OCR, we perform a contrast stretching followed by a simple limiar binarization.

 ## Instalation & execution instructions
 1) Clone this project into your computer